Advantages of a Carbon Dividends Plan

 Most Popular Climate Solution

 The key to making carbon taxes popular is a countervailing incentive that outweighs the tax’s burden.
 The best candidate is carbon dividends, which would put money directly into people’s hands and reward socially beneficial behavior.
-Simply put: all proceeds from a nation’s carbon tax would be divided equally among its citizens, and returned to all adults through a quarterly dividend check automatically deposited in their bank accounts.
+Simply put: all proceeds from a nation’s carbon tax would be divided equally among its citizens, and returned to all adults through a monthly dividend check automatically deposited in their bank accounts.
 Polls reveal that 64% of Americans favor this plan, including 54% of conservative Republicans.
-The popularity of dividends is crucial not only to the initial passage of carbon taxes, but also to ensure ongoing support for gradually increasing the carbon tax rate.
+The popularity of dividends is crucial not only to the initial passage of carbon taxes, but also to ensure ongoing support for gradually increasing the carbon tax rate over time.

 Most Equitable Climate Solution